Home

 The older we are the less able all of our cells are to function optimally.
 So, for many years insulin resistance or type 2 diabetes was most often found in people of middle age who were overweight.
 Now it is being found in young people, even children!
 Perhaps because we have so many hidden high glycemic foods, the ones that spike blood sugar, in most processed foods.

 Now what to do?
-You know you have insulin resistance and of course you are concerned about your health.
+You suspect that you may have insulin resistance and of course you are concerned about your health.
 What is the best strategy for reversing this condition and managing your blood sugar properly?

 NDIC states that the first therapy should always be an intensive lifestyle modification program because weight loss and physical activity are much more effective than any medication at reducing diabetes risk.
 No drug is approved by the FDA to treat insulin resistance.

-This is not rocket science.
-It is not complicated, it is not a drug with potentially uncomfortable or unsafe side affects.
+This plan is not rocket science.
+It is not complicated and it is not a drug with potentially uncomfortable or unsafe side affects.
 It WILL require commitment and focus to change your lifestyle habits, an intensive lifestyle modification program, but it can be done!
 You can take control of your health.
 The way to think about this is that you must start helping your cells become sensitive to insulin once again.
-You must eat for your health as well as to lose fat.
+You must eat for your health as well as to lose fat because you will only lose weight permanently when you get healthy.

 Increasing Insulin Sensitivity

-The Lifetime Fat Loss Low Glycemic Intensive Program focuses on improving your insulin sensitivity.
-Once your insulin is working effectively, you WILL lose fat and you will be completely revitalized!
+The Lifetime Fat Loss plan focuses on improving your insulin sensitivity.
+Once your insulin is working effectively, you WILL lose fat and you will be revitalized!
 Your energy pathways will be functioning again.
-These are the 3 effective strategies to increase insulin sensitivity:
+These are the 3 effective strategies to increase insulin sensitivity.

 I. EXERCISE